extrange/nixos-config/server.md

 ## ZFS Backup + Scrub Command

-Backup the server's snapshots to a local drive, then scrub it.

-The pool's root dataset is configured with `compression=zstd-3` and `atime=off`.
+The following can be run on a local computer with the archive drive imported prior, to backup the server's snapshots as well as scrub the archive drive:

 ```bash
 sudo bash -c "